Rustic Sourdough Baguettes

 Cover and allow to rise until puffy, about 90 minutes to 3 hours, depending on use of yeast and how active your sourdough starter is.

-Before baking, make three deep diagonal slashes with a bread lame or sharp knife on each loaf.
-Spray the baguettes with warm water right before placing in oven.
+About 60 minutes before baking, preheat oven to 425°F. When ready to bake, make three deep diagonal slashes with a bread lame or sharp knife on each loaf.
+Spray the baguettes with warm water right before placing in preheated oven.

 Rustic Sourdough Baguettes